Jamba (footballer)

 João Pereira (born 10 July 1977 in Benguela), is a retired Angolan footballer.
 He last played for Atlético Sport Aviação.

 Career

 Jamba is an archetype of old fashioned defending.
-He is mostly very reliable and consistent.
+He is known for playing reliably and consistently.

 International career

 The central back is a former member of the national team, and was called up to the 2006 World Cup.
 He has played in 29 straight international competitions for Angola, making him a leader on an otherwise young club.
 In April 2006, his performances were acknowledged when he was voted Angola's best home-based player in a national radio poll.

 Background

 His nickname, "Jamba," means "Elephant" in Umbundu, a language spoken in southern Angola.